hipay/hipay-docs/hipay-enterprise-sdk-magento_2/07-Payment-methods-configuration.md

 If the authorization is successful, the customer is redirected to the success page and the status is defined as "_AUTHORIZED_".

-To capture the transaction, please see [Manual capture and refund](#manual-capture-and-refund).
+To capture the transaction, please refer to the [Manual capture and refund](#manual-capture-and-refund) section.

 ## One-click (only available for credit card payment methods)